mbarbosa30/BoostYield/replit.md

 - **`/degen`**: A crypto-native interface with sophisticated Wall Street terminology, data-dense dashboards, a dark theme, and professional impact metrics for donations ("Zero-Fee Philanthropy")
 - **`/simple`**: An emerging markets interface with plain language, bright design, progress visualizations, and community-focused messaging for donations ("Share Your Growth")
-- **`/mini`**: A mobile-optimized Farcaster miniapp with streamlined UX for in-app DeFi transactions and viral sharing All three UIs share core transaction dialogs (Deposit, Withdraw, Donation Settings) for consistent functionality and display real-time APY from Aave V3 with smooth 60 FPS earnings animations using `requestAnimationFrame`.
+- **`/mini`**: A mobile-optimized Farcaster miniapp with streamlined UX for in-app DeFi transactions and viral sharing

+All three UIs share:
+- Core transaction dialogs (Deposit, Withdraw, Donation Settings) that dynamically adapt to the selected token (cUSD/USDC)
+- TokenSelector component for runtime token switching
+- Real-time APY fetching from Aave V3 pool based on selected token
+- Smooth 60 FPS earnings animations using `requestAnimationFrame`
+- Dynamic vault address configuration via TokenContext

 ### Farcaster Miniapp Integration